bobd00/elasticluster/README-AZURE.rst

 	sudo chown my_user_name:my_user_name ~/.ssh/managementCert.pem
 	sudo chmod 600 ~/.ssh/managementCert.pem
 	# make sure you do this to all 3 files!

+(Note: access to a specific virtual machine using a keypair that is not also an Azure management keypair doesn't work at present, but is an open work item.)

 7. Upload managementCert.cer to your Azure subscription via the web portal (https://manage.windowsazure.com).
 (Scroll down to "settings" on the left-hand menu, then click "management certificates" at the top, and you'll find an "upload" button at the bottom.)